-New York's most famous street musician, David Peel, passed away today at 12:30 pm.
+New York's most famous street musician, David Peel - best known for his song, "I Like Marijuana" - passed away on April 6, 2017.
 He was 73.

 Peel suffered a massive heart attack and went into cardiac arrest on Mar.
 31. He was being treated in the ICU unit at the VA Hospital in Manhattan.
 Friends gathered to pay respects to the singer, who lit up the Lower East Side with his humorous protest tunes since the late-'60s.